http://www.fpnotebook.com/

 - Further Anaphylaxis management may be required

-- The device will penetrate clothing, so bare skin is not required for the injection
+- Bare skin is not required for the injection

 - Remove the cap from the carrying device (caps are yellow for adult version, and green for child's version)